Anterior fontanelle inclusion cyst

 Anterior fontanelle inclusion cysts represent sequestration of epidermal rests during the third to fifth week of gestation 2.
 These cysts are lined by stratified squamous epithelium and their content primarily fluid 2.
 In the majority of cases, some secondary skin appendages (hair, sebaceous glands) are present and thus they represent dermoids.
 In others, only epidermal cells a found and thus these represent epidermoid cysts.

-The importance of imaging is to distinguish these cysts from other malformation that communicate with the intracranial compartment (see differential diagnosis section below).
+The importance of imaging is to distinguish these cysts from other malformations that communicate with the intracranial compartment (see differential diagnosis section below).
 CT is, therefore, a minimum requirement, and if any concern for such communication exists, then further assessment with MRI is warranted.

 These cysts appear as well-demarcated ovoid lesions ranging in size from a few millimeters to many centimeters in diameter.
 They are deep to the scalp and superficial to the dura.
 The fontanelle is often widened with remodeling/resorption of the underlying bone 4.